Traditional Japanese Ramen

 My favourite style has to be Tantan with its nutty flavours, but miso comes a close second!
 I prefer the rich creaminess of these two, whilst Shoyu and Shio are much lighter and more refreshing.
 We are so lucky that nowadays you’ll find vegan versions of all these awesome ramens throughout Japan!

-The Best Vegan Ramens in Tokyo
+The Best Vegan Ramens in Tokyo, Japan

 So, where do we find these amazing-sounding vegan ramens?
-There are tons of options in Tokyo: some fully vegan establishments and some which are meat-based eateries.
+There are tons of options in Tokyo, Japan: some fully vegan establishments and some which are meat-based eateries.
 It may require a little bit of travelling, but you can get a great metro day pass that allows unlimited travel.
 Find out more here.